talm95/AIIntoMushrooms/README.md

 clustering - using the clustering algorithms to solve to problem. <br />
 plot_silhouette - plots the silhouettes graphs for the clustering methods. <br />
 compare_methods - presenting confusion matrices and calculates recall scores. <br />

+## Missing Data

+The main file for this section is missing_data_labeling. <br />
+running it will perform the prediction of the labels and the anomaly detection and plot the graph of how many ouliers we have.